fablabbcn/employees-info/README.md

    * In Slack, click your **username** (top left), and **Profile & Account**
    * This will help people connect your name to your face :alien:
    * Write a short line on the `#general` channel, introducing yourself and what you do!
+   * To upload your photo, go to the folder https://github.com/fablabbcn/fablabbcn-web/tree/master/img/team and call it by your name.
 ### Bonus :octocat:
 - [ ] [Learn Markdown](https://www.markdowntutorial.com/lesson/1/) - We are increasingly using Markdown in our projects!
 - [ ] If you like emojis, here are all the emojis that Github supports: https://gist.github.com/rxaviers/7360908 :horse: :trollface: